Richard Stallman July 2013

 In fact, for computer users, Secure Boot is like putting on a pair of handcuffs.
 This does not stop hackers from attacking your computer – because hackers are experts at removing handcuffs.
 But it does make it harder for you to work with your computer – because now you need to learn how to remove the Secure Boot handcuffs before you can install Linux.

-One of the new “features” of Windows 8 is something called “Secure Boot.”
+One of the new “features” of Windows 8 and Windows 10 is something called “Secure Boot.”
 While it does very little to protect your computer, it does make it much more difficult to add another operating system, such as Linux to your computer.
 Beginning with UEFI version 2.2, UEFI added a new feature called Secure Boot.
 This uses a special key, which is nothing more than a digital image, to be activated before any operating system, or any other program can be loaded into the computer.

 There are several absurd things about this feature.
 First, Secure Boot is not a very secure system.
 This is because digital images are easily copied.
 Recall that fake digital images were used by Flame to attack Microsoft Security Updates.
 We are now all well aware that this digital signature system does not work.
 Second, generic keys are already in existence to bypass the system.
 It seems that everyone has been given a key to your computer except you!
 Third, Secure Boot adds huge costs to computers because manufacturers have to pay private companies to have Secure Boot and UEFI installed.
 For all of these reasons, Core Boot is a much less expensive and more effective security system.
 Core boot lets you control the final configuration.
 This is not only the most secure system – it is also the easiest system for the end user... which is you.

-Despite all of these issues, and despite the fact that Secure Boot is an optional feature of UEFI, Microsoft has required all computer manufacturers to use UEFI with Secure Boot on all of their Windows 8 computers.
+Despite all of these issues, and despite the fact that Secure Boot is an optional feature of UEFI, Microsoft has required all computer manufacturers to use UEFI with Secure Boot on all of their Windows 8 and 10 computers.
 If Microsoft was really concerned about speed or security, they would have insisted on using Core Boot.

 So the insistence on UEFI with Secure Boot seems to have only one purpose – to make it difficult to impossible to install Linux on your computer – in order to maintain the Microsoft Windows monopoly (and/or to help the NSA).
 To make matters worse, Microsoft has insisted that manufacturers use a special key controlled by Microsoft – rather than a key controlled by the manufacturer.
 This gives Microsoft total control over your computer – not just the backdoor and the front door – but also the Startup program.
 This is a very frightening development.